mysterycodesociety/mcs-web-2.0/README.md

 # mcs-web

-This is the design guide for MCS's new website - to be launched.
+This is the design guide for MCS's new website.

 # Technologies